 This congregation should then try to persuade him to repent.
 If he persistently refuses to hear the congregation, then he is certainly impenitent; for the Lord Jesus, the merciful Searcher of hearts, says that we should then consider such a person a heathen man and a publican.
 Then the pastor of that congregation should execute the verdict of the congregation; he should retain the sins unto the sinner, exclude him from the congregation, and publicly announce this.
 But as soon as the sinner repents, he should be publicly absolved of the ban.
 For even excommunication is not intended for the perdition, but for the salvation of the soul.

-PRAYER – Lord Jesus Christ, I pray Thee to grant Thy Holy Spirit to me and all true Christians, that we may deal with our sinning brother according to Thy will and Word, lest a dangerous lack of discipline and worldly-mindedness spread in the churches, but, instead, that sinners may be duly admonished and disciplined, to the end that God might bestow upon them His grace unto repentance and salvation.
+PRAYER – Lord Jesus Christ, I pray Thee to grant Thy Holy Spirit, working through Thy Word, to me and all true Christians, that we may deal with our sinning brother according to Thy will and Word, lest a dangerous lack of discipline and worldly-mindedness spread in the churches, but, instead, that sinners may be duly admonished and disciplined, to the end that God might bestow upon them His grace unto repentance and salvation.
 Amen.